 Have you ever had to search for criminal records of someone you know?
 Was it easy?
-Dis you do your search online or did you call the local courthouse? was the information you recieved correct?
+Did you do your search online or did you call the local courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal backgrounds and records, and your account might help other people.

 Click here to share your story

 The FBI maintains a list of the Ten Most Wanted Criminals.
 In Bexar County, the Bexar County Sheriff’s Department has their own list of the most wanted criminals, that you can access online.